-Totally available for pagination queries of MySQL, PostgreSQL and Oracle; partly available for SQLServer pagination query due to its complexity.
+Totally support pagination queries of MySQL, PostgreSQL and Oracle; partly support SQLServer pagination query due to its complexity.

 Pagination with query offset too high can lead to a low data accessibility, take MySQL as an example: